-All the silk scarves and shawls you see on this site are designed by me in N.C. and are hand-crafted by the Solidarity Cooperative weavers in the Central Highlands of Madagascar.
+All the silk scarves and shawls you see on this site are designed by me in N.C. and are hand-crafted by the Lovasoa Cooperative weavers in the Central Highlands of Madagascar.
 There are currently about 100 weavers in the cooperative.

 The weavers do everything by hand- from spinning the wild silk yarn on a drop spindle, to dyeing the yarn with mostly natural dyes (made from leaves, bark, and clay), and hand-weaving on simple floor looms.
 These techniques are centuries old and have been passed down from mother to daughter for generations.